If you're using Cloudflare Workers, combine Hyperdrive and Neon for 10x query speed – Learn more

 Connect to the read replica

-Connecting to a read replica is the same as connecting to any branch, except you connect via a read-only compute endpoint instead of a read-write compute endpoint.
+Connecting to a read replica is the same as connecting to any branch, except you connect via a read replica compute instead of your primary read-write compute.
 The following steps describe how to connect to your read replica with connection details obtained from the Neon Console.

 1. On the Neon Dashboard, under Connection Details, select the branch, the database, and the role you want to connect with.